Hedging 101

 It’s important to be sure that everyone is “speaking the same language.”

-image of a question mark on its side; Carbon Credits and Changing Energy Market
+image of a question mark on its side; Carbon Credits and Changing Energy Market; market predictions for 2025

 The most common comment from clients